Vietnam.vn - Nền tảng quảng bá Việt Nam

 Will there be an overwhelming victory?

 Meanwhile, Mr. Trump spent all day on November 3 campaigning in three other "battleground" states, including Pennsylvania, North Carolina and Georgia.
 At a campaign rally in the town of Lititz, Pennsylvania, Mr. Trump criticized the Democratic Party as "evil" and said he would not care if reporters were shot, according to Reuters.
-He also said he should not have left the White House in 2021 after he refused to accept his defeat in the 2020 presidential election.
+He also said that he should not have left the White House in 2021 after he refused to accept his defeat in the 2020 presidential election.

 Trump says he "shouldn't have" left the White House despite losing the 2020 election

 As of November 3, more than 78 million Americans had voted before the official election day of November 5, according to Reuters citing data from the University of Florida Election Laboratory (USA).
-This figure is nearly half of the total 160 million votes cast in the 2020 US presidential election.
+This number is nearly half of the total 160 million votes cast in the 2020 US presidential election.

 Mr. Clinton defends Mr. Bush's choice

-In an interview with CNN published on November 3, former US President Bill Clinton defended former President George W. Bush's choice not to take a more active role in the 2024 presidential campaign and did not specify who he supported as the presidential candidate.
+In an interview with CNN published on November 3, former US President Bill Clinton defended former President George W. Bush's choice not to take a more active role in the 2024 presidential campaign and did not specify who he supported as presidential candidate.
 "First of all, I think he has been more vocal than he gets credit for," Mr. Clinton said.

-After reading former President Clinton's comments, a person close to former President Bush told CNN that Bush "has indeed stepped away from presidential politics, but he has worked quietly and diligently to keep the Senate in Republican control."
+After reading former President Clinton's comments, a person close to former President Bush told CNN that Mr. Bush "has indeed stepped away from presidential politics, but he has worked quietly and diligently to keep the Senate in Republican control."

 Source: https://thanhnien.vn/no-luc-cuoi-cung-cua-cap-dau-harris-trump-185241104222332597.htm